Best put the kettle on, twice.

-The build up continued with Comets, Britannias and Beverleys bringing in 2 Para, 1st Battalion Royal Inniskillings and 2 company’s of Coldstream Guards complete with their equipment.
+The build-up continued with Comets, Britannias and Beverleys bringing in 2 Para, 1st Battalion Royal Inniskillings and 2 companies of Coldstream Guards complete with their equipment.

-On the 4th the planned build up was complete and the composite force took up positions along the Mutla Ridge.
-The RAF aircrew were rotated onto Bulwark and Bulwark also provided the only air defence radar capability.
+On the 4th the planned build-up was complete and the composite force took up positions along the Mutla Ridge.
+The RAF aircrew was rotated onto Bulwark and Bulwark also provided the only air defence radar capability.

 No invasion came and one might reasonably chalk this one up to the effectiveness of an all arms deployment that rapidly built up ground forces that were supported by a range of airborne capabilities from both land and sea.

 The quote from the list

 During the Indonesian Confrontation against Malaysia, the RAF relied on RN commando-carriers to ferry helicopters to Borneo.
 They lacked the range to fly there.